 Contacting a Houston personal injury attorney soon after your auto accident is the single most important thing you can do other than getting prompt medical treatment for any injuries suffered in the accident.
 Legal claims are governed by negligence laws meaning that people who drive automobiles are expected to show reasonable care under the circumstances.
 When reasonable care is not exercised, then negligence is a factor in the accident.
 The negligent party in the motor vehicle accident could be required to pay for damages for any injuries or damages caused by their negligence.

 Your personal injury attorney will look at a variety of sources in order to evaluate your case and determine who was at fault or negligent.
 The attorneys of Sullo & Sullo have a solid history of fighting for the rights of those involved in motor vehicle accidents.
-They have the necessary knowledge and expertise, and know how to fight aggressively for their clients while always maintaining their integrity and high legal standards.
+They have the necessary knowledge and experience, and know how to fight aggressively for their clients while always maintaining their integrity and high legal standards.
 Don’t delay—call our office today if you have suffered damages as a result of a motor vehicle accident.
 We will work hard on your behalf to ensure all your medical expenses—both present and future—are fully covered as well as the wages you have lost if you’ve been unable to work.
 It’s bad enough that you’ve suffered physical injury—we will work to make sure you don’t suffer serious financial injury as well.

 To tell us about your case, please fill out the 'Free Consultation' form in the right pane.